resetius/coroio/README.md

 #### Using the Library

-1. **Setup**: Include the library in your project and ensure C++20 support is enabled in your compiler settings.
+1. **Setup**: Include the library in your project and ensure C++ support is enabled in your compiler settings.

 2. **Selecting a Poller**:
    - Choose a polling mechanism based on your platform and performance needs.
 For most cases, `TDefaultPoll` can automatically select the appropriate poller.